CodePapa360/Base-Apparel/README.md

 </div>

   <p align="center">
-    This is my solution for the Base Apparel coming soon page challenge on Frontend Mentor.
-Check out the live site!
+    This is my solution for the Base Apparel coming soon page design challenge on Frontend Mentor.
+The objective was to recreate the design as accurately as possible with email validation.
+Take a look at the live site!
   </p>

 ### Screenshot